lindleyw/autonav/readme.txt

 NOTE: J. Christopher's Attachments plugin lets you attach anything in Wordpress's Media Gallery to any post.
 See:  http://wordpress.org/extend/plugins/attachments

+NOTE: Additional example values for Sharp parameter:

+   * 0 -- standard smooth resample
+   * 1 -- standard blocky resize
+   * 60 -- resize, with 60% image quality on JPEG save
+   * 95.75 -- intermediate image resized down by 75%, then resampled to final
+          giving a "75% sharpness" factor, then saved with 95% image quality
+   * 90.50 -- "50% sharpness" and 90% image quality
+   * -60 -- resampled, and saved with 60% image quality

 == Installation ==